-Oats khichdi is another easy oats recipe that can be prepared without much effort.
+Oats khichdi is one of the easy oats recipes that can be prepared without much effort.
 It makes a good, nutritious and healthy breakfast on a busy day.
-It can also be a quick fix to a meal or dinner when one doesn’t have much time to cook.
+Oats khichdi can also be a quick fix to a meal or dinner when you don’t have much time to cook.
 This can also be served to babies from 8 months.
-This can be cooked to slightly grainy or mushy to suit one’s liking.
+Oats khichdi can be cooked to slightly grainy or mushy to suit your liking.

 khichdi is an Indian dish made of rice and lentils (dal).
 This is made with slight variations with an addition of garam masala or vegetables.
 Those following an ayurvedic diet believe it to be nutritious, light and is said to correct digestive disorders or soothe an upset tummy.

 This oats khichdi recipe is adapted from an ayurvedic book, i replaced rice with oats.
 Using oats does not make the khichdi sticky since a good amount of dal and veggies are used.

 Oats khichdi recipe | Oats recipes

 Easy oats recipe - Vegetable oats khichdi is a quick one pot oatmeal and lentils dish cooked with basic spices.
 It is a comfort food and can be had for a breakfast or meal.
 Serve it with pickle or papad.